 Users with the "Customize Application" permission can create approval processes, steps, and actions.
-Begin by creating workflow actions, such as tasks or field updates, and reviewing the Approval Process Checklist in the Salesforce Help.
+Begin by creating workflow actions, such as tasks or field updates, and reviewing the Prepare to Create an Approval Process in the Salesforce Help.

 To create a basic approval process: